learn-co-curriculum/phase-3-mock-code-challenge-freebie-tracker/README.md

   - returns an array of all the freebies for the company
   - Having duplicate instances is fine
 - `Company#devs`
-  - returns an array of all the devs who received swag from the company
+  - returns an array of all the devs who received freebie from the company
   - Having duplicate instances is fine

 #### Dev